ISISNeutronMuon/observability/README.md

 Use the capi directory in this repository as your folder that contains the clouds.yaml, and values.yaml files for the helm charts that handle upgrades.
 The clouds.yaml file will need to be provided by the developer and is in the .gitignore purposefully.

-Follow these [instructions here](https://stfc.atlassian.net/wiki/spaces/CLOUDKB/pages/211878034/Cluster+API+Setup) for setting up the cluster on the cloud, the only caveat is that there is not intended to be any management cluster and the cluster should self manage.
+Follow these [instructions here](https://stfc.atlassian.net/wiki/spaces/CLOUDKB/pages/211878034/Cluster+API+Setup) for setting up the cluster on the cloud, currently we make the cluster "manually" not using the bootstrap as it seems to be a little problematic under some circumstances, the only caveat is that there is not intended to be any management cluster and the cluster should self manage (the management cluster just does everything i.e. there is no prod/staging/dev).

 TBD: Deploy ArgoCD